Accelerated Diffusion Models via Speculative Sampling: Speculative Sampling for Diffusion Models

 \paragraph{Independent draft model.} A first choice, similar to the original speculative sampling algorithm \citep{leviathan2023fast}, is to consider a draft model with the same sampling strategy as $q$ but with an approximation $b^p_t$ which is cheaper to evaluate than $b^q_t$.
 Hence, the draft model satisfies $p(y_{k}|y_{n:k-1}) =p(y_{k}|y_{k-1})$ with

 This choice of draft requires the availability of a cheaper DDM.
 For $p$ and $q$ to be close and to obtain better performance (i.e., higher acceptance rate of the draft states), this requires training $p$ on the same dataset as $q$, which would be costly and might not be feasible.
-In addition even if $p$ and $q$ are trained with the same architecture on the same dataset, there could still be a significant mismatch between $b^p$ and $b^q$.
-This is because, depending on the seed, diffusion models can learn different mappings from the Gaussian distribution to the data distribution.
+Even if $p$ and $q$ are trained with the same architecture on the same dataset, there can still be a significant mismatch between $b^p$ and $b^q$.

 \paragraph{Frozen target draft model.} Another popular choice in speculative sampling is to derive a draft model directly from the target model, see for instance \citep{cai2024medusa}.
 In the context of diffusion models, we consider here a very simple draft model where $p(y_{k}|y_{n:k-1}) =p(y_{k}|y_n,y_{k-1})$ with